-Enteritis refers to inflammation of the small bowel.
+Enteritis (plural: enteritides) refers to inflammation of the small bowel.
 When associated with inflammation of the stomach, the term gastroenteritis is used which is usually caused by infection.

 Enteroclysis is a gastrointestinal technique designed to provide improved evaluation of the small bowel.
 The conventional fluoroscopic technique is not widely used since it is somewhat invasive, time and labor intensive, and not particularly pleasant for the patient.
 The exam also requires a deg...

-An enterocutaenous fistula is abnormal connection between a loop of bowel and the skin.
+An enterocutaneous fistula is an abnormal connection between a loop of bowel and the skin.
 The content of the bowel being released into the skin surface, such as the anterior abdominal wall.
 They are most commonly occur secondary to abdominal surgery.
-Other less common etiologies are chronic inflam...
+Other less common etiologies are chronic inf...

-An entero-enteric fistula is one formed between two parts of the small bowel.
+An enteroenteric fistula is the formation of a fistula between two parts of the small bowel.